majikayogames/SimpleDungeons/README.md

 # SimpleDungeons for Godot 4

-### Under construction.
-A V2 version is in progress with bug fixes and adding new features.
-V2 will be breaking and you will have to set up your V1 dungeon kits again if you want to use V2.
+### V2 Update is out.
+If you used the first version and want to upgrade, you will have to set up your dungeons again.
+Now dungeon kits don't exist and you just define individual rooms.
-### May have some bugs in it right now while working on v2.
-Hope to fix these in the next few days.
+## Currently in the process of finishing up the v2 update including documentation, bug fixes, and eventually I'm going to do a tutorial.

 SimpleDungeons is a Godot 4 addon which allows for the creation of procedurally generated 3D dungeons/levels using user defined prefab rooms.